-Summer vacation usually means packing up the car and heading out on the open road.
-But for many families, particularly those with children, car sickness makes riding in a car for hours on end no fun at all!
-So, what causes it?
-And what, if anything, can you do about it?
+Summer vacation means heading out on the open road.
+But for many families, particularly those with children, car sickness can be a real problem.
+Find out what you can do.»

 Don’t get lost in translation when talking to a mechanic.
 We’ve compiled a list of lingo that you might find useful.»